restic/restic/doc/030_preparing_a_new_repo.rst

 .. code-block:: console

     $ ./restic -r s3:http://localhost:9000/restic init
-    enter password for new backend:
+    enter password for new repository:
     enter password again:
-    created restic backend 6ad29560f5 at s3:http://localhost:9000/restic1
+    created restic repository 6ad29560f5 at s3:http://localhost:9000/restic1
     Please note that knowledge of your password is required to access the repository.
 Losing your password means that your data is irrecoverably lost.